 Common questions about this comparison

-The Optoma GT1080HDRx is significantly brighter at 3800 ANSI lumens, compared to the BenQ TH671ST's 3000 ANSI lumens.
-This makes the Optoma better suited for rooms with ambient light or for producing a more vibrant image.
+The Optoma GT1080HDRx is significantly brighter with 3800 ANSI lumens, compared to the BenQ TH671ST's 3000 lumens.
+This makes the Optoma better suited for rooms with ambient light.

 Explore Other Categories